driskell/log-courier/docs/Configuration.md

 addresses each time connections are made and all available IP addresses are used.

+Only the initial server is randomly selected.
+Subsequent connection attempts are made to the next IP address available (if the server had multiple IP addresses) or to the next server listed in the configuration file (if all addresses for the previous server were exausted.)

 ### `"ssl ca"`

 *Filepath.
 Required with "transport" = "tls".
 Not allowed otherwise*